twhite96/made-mistakes-gatsby/src/posts/mastering-paper/pogo-connect-sensitivity.md

 * TenOne Design updated the Pogo Connect's firmware to 1.1.0 --- needed for some of the [new tips](http://tenonedesign.com/connect.php) they recently released.
 * Design changes were made to the Pogo Connect to reinforce the internals and tip.

 From my tests it seems to be related to the 1.1.0 firmware or the extra solder being used to keep the tip from busting off.
-Older Pogo's with the 1.0.6 firmware worked just fine with iOS 7 and updated apps.
+Older Pogo's with the 1.0.6 firmware worked fine with iOS 7 and updated apps.

 ## But how do you fix it?